-4.3 Of the eleven individual trees, and groups of trees surveyed, one has been assessed as BS category B, nine have been assessed as BS category C with the remaining tree being assessed as BS 5837 category U.
+- 4.1 The details of the subject trees are set out in the Schedule at Appendix B. - 4.2 Of the fifteen individual trees and groups of trees surveyed, eleven have been assessed as BS category B, two have been assessed as BS category C with the remaining two trees being assessed as BS 5837 category U.

-Category B 1 tree
+Category B 11 trees / groups

-Category C 9 trees / groups
+Category C 2 trees

-Category U 1 tree
+Category U 2 trees